 Cape May County has a lot of stuff that families can do in the summertime, no matter what the weather.

 Several barrier islands offer a boardwalk with plenty of amusements, retail shops, arcades, amusements and every kind of fun food under the sun.
 The most famous boardwalk stretches from 15th Street in North Wildwood south through Wildwood to the Crest border.

 Miniature golf venues are in every town, and for a real challenge the county offers a dozen full-size golf courses.
 A good beginner course that the kids can try out is a par-3 located near Menz's Restaurant.

 There are dolphin and whale watching tours, plus plenty of half day and full day fishing boats.
 You can also find party boats, dinner cruises, and even parasailing boats.

 On a cloudy day, try out the free Cape May County Zoo.
 For easiest access, enter from the back gate located on Court House-Dennisville Road.
 There's also bowling alleys and movie theatres in most towns.
 Enjoy yourself at the Jersey shore.

 JEWELL REAL ESTATE AGENCY

 We love to talk about real estate and our island.
-Were always glad to share our insights, observations, and vision with you.
+We're always glad to share our insights, observations, and visions with you.

 Stop by our office at 5602 New Jersey Avenue and chat.
 Or give Joyce or Douglas a call at 609-729-8505.
 We answer phones 6am to 9pm EVERYDAY and you always get a real, live person.
 That's service!